RexKizzy22/micro-bank/NOTE.md

 **Transactions need to satisfy the ACID properties in order to achieve its purpose:**
 1. **Atomicity**: Either all the operations complete successfully or the transactions fail and the db is unchanged
-2. **Consistency**: The db state must valid after every transaction.
+2. **Consistency**: The db state must be valid after every transaction.
 All constraints must be satisfied
 3. **Isolation**: Concurrent transactions must not affect each other
 4. **Durabiltiy**: Data successfully written by a transaction must be recorded in a persistent storage